 The cathedral serves a vibrant and dynamic urban population and is mother church for the whole Birmingham Diocese.

 In 2015 the cathedral celebrated its Tercentenary.
-This blog seeks to capture stories collected around this time.
+This blog captures stories acquired from this time and onwards and is written by volunteer researchers.